gueronlj/Project-2/README.md

 # Project-2
+##technology
+-JQuery

+##Issues
+-Ideally everything would stem from the index at /lfs.
+After the 'store' routes were added, any pages requiring product data from the db had to stem from the /store route. ( /store is the new home page)

+-When trying to display the currentUser after login, it appears as  [object Object]!

+-the current "landing" div works as intended but needs to be renamed.
+Its doesn't do what it's name suggests.

 ------------------------------------------------------------------------
 //Personal shopping cart must be unique to user.
 //cart should be in db or the items  inside should be in db